-During the winter season, (December-March) you may encounter reindeer at close quarters; an unique opportunity.
+During the winter season, (December-March) you will encounter reindeer at close quarters; an unique opportunity.
 To hand-feed them is a real adventure.

 The camp is situated close to the Arctic Circle.
 Not only is this a truly amazing experience for those interested in native cultures, but, during winter season, if you are lucky, the Northern Lights will be dancing above.